Charles Douglass: The mysterious "laff box"

 By the early 1960s, the recording of TV sitcoms before audiences had fallen out of fashion, and Douglass was employed to simulate audience response for entire programs.
 Shows like Bewitched, The Munsters and The Beverly Hillbillies are virtually showcases of Douglass' editing work.
 Low-key shows, like The Andy Griffith Show, The Brady Bunch and My Three Sons, had less raucous laugh tracks, but were entirely fabricated post-production.
 The practice of simulating an audience reaction was controversial from the beginning, but it became standard practice and a commodity in the industry.

 Douglass formed Northridge Electronics in August 1960, named after the Los Angeles suburb in the San Fernando Valley where the Douglass family resided and operated their business.
 From the late 1950s to the early 1970s, Douglass had a virtual monopoly on the laugh-track business.
 In 1966, TV Guide critic Dick Hobson said the Douglass family were "the only laugh game in town."
 When it came time to "lay in the laughs", the producer would direct Douglass where and when to insert the type of laugh requested.
 Douglass would then go to work at creating the audience, concealed from the producer (or anyone else present at the studio) to preserve the secrecy of his technique.
 Consequently, few in the industry witnessed Douglass using his invention.

 The one-of-a-kind laugh-track device—known throughout the industry as the "laff box"—was secured with padlocks, was more than two feet tall, and operated like an organ.
-Only immediate members of the family knew what the inside looked like.
+Only immediate members of the family knew how the inside looked.
 At one time, the laff box was called "the most sought after but well-concealed box in the world".
+A team of "Laff Boys," technicians trained to operate Douglass's Laff Box, created extremely detailed textures designed to suggest specific ethical situations.